ly6ustc/Atlas-guided-parcellation/README.md

 In ./sample dir, provide a examplar of HCP including the rs-fMRI images(functional connectivity) and parcellation results.

 # How to run
+All codes have been tested in Matlab 2017b.

 Download the entire "Atlas-guided-parcellation" directory into your PC, and download the input files of the examplar from the https://osf.io/7c62s/.

 Then, enter ./code dir and run "Parcellation_main.m" or "Parcellation_main_T.m" in the ./code dir, and obtain the results in ./sample/Results/AGP/ dir.